nrb/resume/resume.rst

    * Implemented a JavaScript bus route tracking component for Red Post digital signs.
    * Extended a Rails- and MongoDB-based money transfer kiosk application.
    * Contributed re-usable Django apps for the Pinax project.
-   * Implemented Django apps for communicating with a GIS Java server

 :2010-2011: Research Programmer - `Center for Research Computing`_, University of Notre Dame.
 Helped faculty and students utilize web technologies in their research.